bazelbuild/bazel/site/docs/windows.md

     set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_112
     ```

+    **Note**: do not use quotes (") around the path like you would on Unix.
+    Windows doesn't need them and they may confuse Bazel.

     This step is not required if you downloaded a binary distribution of Bazel
     or installed Bazel using Chocolatey.
 See [installing Bazel on
     Windows](install-windows.html).

+## Setting environment variables

 Environment variables you set in the Windows Command Prompt (`cmd.exe`) are only
 set in that command prompt session.
 If you start a new `cmd.exe`, you need to